Adjusters apply online at SIRCON

 Independent or Public Adjuster qualifications:

 The adjuster must be a resident of Nevada for at least 90 days prior to the submission of the license application.
-An adjuster must be 18 years of age and have 2 years recent (within the past five years) experience handling and adjusting claims.
+An adjuster must be 18 years of age.
 The adjuster must take and pass the Property & Casualty exam.

 Independent or Public Adjuster Information for the State Insurance Examination